loretoparisi/netflix_challenge/data/good_predictions/README.txt

 Further details on predictions in this folder:

+TIMESVDPP_QUAL_7.895: This was generated on May 14 at 1:25 am.
+Time-SVD++ was carried out on the whole dataset, with 345 factors and 40 iterations, with all other parameters matching those in TIMESVDPP_QUAL_7.749 (including the learning rate decay).

 SVDPP_QUAL_7.001: This was generated on May 13 at 5:41 pm.
 SVD++ was carried out on the whole dataset, with 1000 factors, 80 iterations, and a learning rate decay of 0.935 (all other parameters remaining unchanged